Sebah7/IMDB-clone-ChasMDb/DOCU.md

 **Wednesday 21/2:**
 - All present.
 - Continued work on user authentication, data addition, Figma, and controllers.
+- Some small issues we had we asked Olli-Heikki about this and he gave us some advice how to solve this.

 **Thursday 22/2:**
 - All present.